awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **[`PrivateIpAddresses`](#asff-resourcedetails-awsec2networkinterface-privateipaddresses)**
 Optional
-The private IPv4 addresses associated with the network interface\.
+The private IPv4 addresses that are associated with the network interface\.
 **Type:** Array of objects

 **`PublicDnsName`**